 Rollie Lal is an immigrant from India

 Fellowship awarded to support work towards a PhD in International Relations at Johns Hopkins University

 Rollie was born in India and came to the US when she was one year old.

 After graduating with a degree in economics from the University of Maryland, Rollie went to Japan, where she taught English.
 Returning to Washington, DC, she worked as a correspondent for theYomiuri Shimbun, a leading Japanese newspaper.
 She completed her master's degree in strategic studies and international economics, and completed her PhD. at Johns Hopkins School of Advanced International Affairs in 2002.
-Her doctoral research focused on the formation of national sentiments in China and India.
+Her doctoral research focused on the formation of national interests in China and India.

 Rollie and her husband, Steven Devisch, have a daughter and live in Reston, Virginia.